galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

     - the Gene IDs (unique within the file)
     - the gene lengths

-We will use the table of differentially expressed results output from the limma-voom tool and call genes differentially expressed if they have an adjusted P value below 0.01 and a fold-change of 1.5 (log2FC of 0.58) as in the Fu paper.
+We will use the tables of differentially expressed results output from the limma-voom tool, for both the basal and luminal constrasts, and call genes differentially expressed if they have an adjusted P value below 0.01 and a fold-change of 1.5 (log2FC of 0.58), as in the Fu paper.
 We can use the gene lengths from the original table we imported from GEO (`seqdata`).
 But if we didn't have that we could use a tool like **featureCounts** {% icon tool %} to output a gene lengths file.
 The original file with gene lengths contains all >20k genes, but we only want the ~15k we have in our differentially expressed genes file after filtering low counts, and in the same order.
 So we will join the lengths file with the differentially expressed genes file, keeping only the lengths information for genes present in the differentially expressed genes file.
 We can then cut out the columns we need for the two inputs (gene id, length) (gene id, DE status) and as a bonus they will both be sorted in the same order, what we need for goseq.

 To generate the two input files we will use:
 * **Compute** to add a column to the limma-voom table that gives genes meeting our adj.P and lfc thresholds the value "True" and all other genes the value "False"